nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-Flip the `if` and `else` statements.
+Flips the `if` and `else` statements.
 It's a useful refactoring to have in your toolbelt to simplify logical expressions.

 ![][demo-flip-if-else]